to perpetuate the memory and history of our dead

 Let’s begin documenting the saga of those who made it off the ship but who died prior to becoming POWs.
 Lt.
 Neville McWilliam is documented as succumbing to his head wound while in the arms of a shipmate on a lifeboat.
 Almost immediately after coming ashore on Java, Stoker Claude Maslem died from burns and exposure.
 Neither of their remains were recovered post-war.
 In a tragically strange turn of events, PO John Harvey was beheaded by a group of angry villagers on the beach.
 While he was being attacked, those with him fled into the jungle.
 In a separate by similar incident, on 14 APR Able Seaman Ernest Owen died of wounds he had received when his group was also attacked on the beach by villagers.
 The fate of four others (Leading Seaman George Bretheton, Able Seamen John Cochrane & Henry Vivian and Artificer Donald Smith ) went undocumented except that they died prior to being apprehended and are buried in the War Cemetery in Batavia.
 The only other POW to die early on Java was PO Cook Frank Cadge (31 MAR) at the Bicycle camp.

-1 MAR 1943, the anniversary of the PERTH’s sinking saw the first TBR death: Stoker Cecil Stokes.
+1 MAR 1943, the anniversary of the PERTH’s sinking saw the first TBR death: Stoker Cecil Stokes (of malaria).
 His was also the only pre-Speedo death.
 Between JUN 43 and the completion of the TBR in mid-OCT, 28 PERTH crew men perished.
 The majority of them died in Burma and are interred at the Thanbyuzayat cemetery.

 Once the TBR was complete, the slow consolidation of POWs to Kanchanaburi began.
 But many of the Burma-sector POWs, which included the majority of the US and PERTH POWs, remained in the jungle until early in 1944.
 Between OCT and MAR 44, an additional 21 TBR-POWs died; mostly at the Kanchanaburi camp.
 They are buried at the Don Rak or Thanbyuzayat CWGC cemeteries.